JoshStrobl/nflag/README.md

 ./executable --build-for=linux_amd64 --enable-awesomeness
 ```

-Calling `help`, prepended by the OSSpecificFlagString, will print the flags.
+Calling `help`, prepended by the FlagString, will print the flags.

 Example call: